Icelandair: Saga Premium

-Icelandair's Saga Class has similarities between a U.S. domestic first class product and an international long-haul premium economy product.
+Icelandair's Saga Premium has similarities between a U.S. domestic first class product and an international long-haul premium economy product.
 It has dedicated wide 2-2 seating (but without lie-flat beds) and includes a premium meal service, including alcoholic beverages.
 An amenity kit, video inflight entertainment system and free Wi-Fi service is also provided.

 Frequent-flyer programme

 Icelandair's frequent-flyer programme is Saga Club, a programme where members can earn Saga points for travelling on Icelandair or partner airlines, and redeem points toward travel or Saga Shop inflight purchases.
 As of January 2021, Alaska Airlines and JetBlue are the only partner airlines of Icelandair eligible to earn Saga points through Saga Club, while Alaska Airlines is the only partner airline that allows for redeeming points towards travel.

 Destinations

 Icelandair flies between Iceland and several destinations across Europe and North America.
 A few of these destinations are seasonal.
 Since the 1960s, Icelandair has offered passengers travelling on transatlantic flights between North America and Europe an opportunity to stopover in Iceland for up to seven days, at no additional cost.